AdobeDocs/experience-manager-65.en/help/sites-developing/ch-adding.md

 * [JSONPStore](contexthub-api.md#contexthub-store-persistedjsonpstore)
 * [PersistedJSONPStore](contexthub-api.md#contexthub-store-persistedstore)

 All store types are extensions of the [`ContextHub.Store.Core`](contexthub-api.md#contexthub-store-core) class.
-For information about creating a new store type, see [Creating Custom Stores](ch-extend.md#creating-custom-store-candidates).
+For information about creating a store type, see [Creating Custom Stores](ch-extend.md#creating-custom-store-candidates).
 For information about sample store types, see [Sample ContextHub Store Candidates](ch-samplestores.md).

 ### Persistence Modes {#persistence-modes}